walmartlabs/thorax/README.md

 ### Model Events

-When a model is bound to a view with `setModel` (automatically called by passing a `model` option in the constructor) any events on the model can be observed by the view in this way.
+When a model is bound to a view with `setModel` (automatically called by passing a `model` option when the view is instantiated) any events on the model can be observed by the view in this way.
 For instance to observe any model `change` event when it is bound to any view:

     Thorax.View.on({
       model: {